jupyter/papyri/Readme.md

 $ papyri install package_name [package_name [package_name [...]]]
 ```

-Only numpy 1.20.0, scipy_1.5.0 are currently installable and published.
+Only numpy 1.20.0, scipy 1.5.0 , xarray 0.17.0, are currently installable and published.
 For other packages you will need to build locally which is a much more involved
 process.